skullzarmy/balance-asset-gathering-system/CONTRIBUTING.md

 ## Privacy & Security Guidelines

-BAGS is privacy-first.
+B.A.G.S. is privacy-first.
 When contributing, ensure:

 -   ✅ No data sent to external servers (except public blockchain APIs)
 -   ✅ No analytics or tracking code